ayjayt/auditmatic/README.md

 **Why not run from systemd and use systemd timers?**

-Too much to learn, not interested.
+There is too much to learn, not interested.
 I know bash.

 **Why not using CRON?**

 Because bash works fine.
-I like not distributing my audimatic over my system.
+I like not having to distribute my auditmatic over my system.

-## What if the item should run at regular intervals?
+With auditmatic, I can go to one folder and look at all this system awareness/maintenance stuff.

+## TODO

 * system monitor and stuff- resource usage, dmesg events
 * cron-like functions